Msmith71/virtual-pet-shelter/readme.txt

 You can
 - feed all the pets or one individual pet
 - give all pets water
-- play with an individual pet
+- play with all pets or one individual pet
 - adopt a pet
 - admit a pet
+- no death "yet"

 Virtual Pet
 - manages pet name / desc / stats
 - pet stat rates

+Virtual Pet Shelter
+- includes methods for taking care of pets as well as pet stat decay